tarekziade/cachequest/README.rst

 restjson
 ========

-A Client for RESTful HTTP services that talk JSON.
+A Client for flask_restless-based RESTful HTTP services.

 Based on Requests, restjson implements a few extra features: